 Once a motorist has completed a DWI suspension and the other requirements for license reinstatement, the DMV will issue a “probationary license” that will be in effect for at least five years.
 With a probationary license, the motorist is prohibited from driving with a BAC of .03% or more.
 A violation carries a 90 to 180-day administrative license suspension.
 If a driver refuses to submit to testing while holding a probationary license, the DMV will suspend the driver’s license for 90 days.

 In New Hampshire, a standard first-offense DWI is a Class B misdemeanor.
 Class B misdemeanors don’t carry jail time, but offenders face fines from $500 to $1,200.
+Also, a first-DWI has a number of hidden costs, such as insurance increases and attorney fees (assuming you hire an attorney).

 New Hampshire judges must refer all motorists convicted of a first DWI to an Impaired Driver Care Management Program (IDCMP) for alcohol and drug abuse screening.
 If the screening shows a likelihood of a substance abuse disorder, the motorist is required to do a full evaluation and follow the “service plan” recommended by the IDCMP provider.
 First offenders typically must also complete an Impaired Driver Education Program (IDEP)—consisting of 20 hours of substance abuse education—before they’re allowed to reinstate their license.